ajhenley/gitbook/mvc_model_view_controller.md

 <!--djw:done-->
+###Model–view–controller (MVC)

-**Model–view–controller (MVC)** is a commonly used software architectural pattern.
-It divides an application into three interconnected parts as described below.
+A commonly used software architectural pattern, MVC divides an application into three interconnected parts.

+Keeping these three components separate ensures each one is independent of the others.
+Changes made to one will not affect changes to the others.
+The web interface can be updated with a new look without impacting the database or the business rules in the controller.

 ![](https://upload.wikimedia.org/wikipedia/commons/a/a0/MVC-Process.svg)
 ####Components